Malinskiy/adam/docs/_docs/instrumentation/test-runner.md

 The test information appears in STDOUT.
 Use this to verify combinations of other filters and test specifications.

 ### emma

 Runs an EMMA code coverage analysis and writes the output to /data/<app_package>/coverage.ec on the device.

 To override the file location, use the [coverageFile] key that is described in the following entry.

 ### coverageFile

 Overrides the default location of the EMMA coverage file on the device.
 Specify this value as a path and filename in UNIX format.
 The default filename is described in the entry for the [emma] key.

+### protobuf

+`am instrument` supports outputting the testing results using protobuf as serialisation since API 26.
+If you use this option you also have to specify proto-aware `responseTransformer`.

+### responseTransformer

+Overrides the response transformer that transforms `am instrument` output into test events.
+Default implementation is parsing stdout.
+If you want to use proto parsing you have to override the appropriate option for `-m` for `am instrument`.
+This is only supported for devices with API 26+.

+Due to the amount of dependencies protobuf deserialisation brings in, the `ProtoInstrumentationResponseTransformer` has been extracted into a separate module instrumentation-proto.